shejz/Coursera-guided-projects/README.md

 ## [Create Custom Layers in Keras](https://github.com/shejz/Coursera-guided-projects/tree/master/Create%20Custom%20Layers%20in%20Keras)
 In this project-based course, you will learn how to create a custom layer in Keras and create a model using the custom layer.
 We will create a simplified version of a Parametric ReLU layer and use it in a neural network model.
 Then we will use the neural network to solve a multi-class classiﬁcation problem.
 We will also compare our activation layer with the more commonly used ReLU activation layer.

+**Learning Objectives**

+- How to create custom layers in Keras.
+- How to use custom layers in Keras models.